 Proposed ACPS Zoned Students (2024-25) These figures represent Alachua County Public School students who would be zoned for each school under the proposed rezoning maps.
-They do not include students living in the proposed zone who currently attended to currently attended another ACPS school due to magnets, district programs (ESE, others), zoning exceptions, choice programs, etc. They also include high school dual-enrolled students who spend most or all of the
+They do not include students living in the proposed zone who currently attend charter, private, home school or other non-ACPS alternative educational programs.
+They also do not include students who live in the proposed zone but currently attend A. Quinn Jones, Sidney Lanier or PAM@Loften High School.
+They do include ACPS students who would be zoned for the school but currently attend another ACPS school due to magnets, district programs (ESE, others), zoning exceptions, choice programs, etc. They also include high school dual-enrolled students who spend most or all of the instructional day off campus.